Continuing our Sierra retrospective, we’ll now a take a look at the first game of Sierra’s most realistic series so far, Police Quest.

-Like I mention before, after the successful release of King’s Quest I, several other games were made using the AGI engine.
+Like I said before, after the successful release of King’s Quest I, several other games were made using the AGI engine.
 Jim Walls, a former police officer, designed a graphic adventure where proper police procedure was fundamental in how to solve the puzzles and to progress throughout the game.

 Police Quest: In Pursuit of the Death Angel was released in 1987 for Amiga, Atari ST, Apple II, Apple IIgs, DOS and Macintosh.